 Watch the video below on using Cornell notes.
 Write a summary below explaining how using Cornell notes can help you to study more effectively.

 Cornell notes will now be used to help you preview two key theories which you will study next term.

-Watch the two YouTube video on Kaplan and Norton's Balanced Scorecard and Elkington's Triple Bottom Line.
+Watch the YouTube video onElkington's Triple Bottom Line.
 Whilst watching, complete the Cornell notes Template.